Blog: It’s time for a bold vision for rail

 For a full overview of the national mitigations in place to support customers on day one, please click here.

-Alongside the public consultation on ticket offices, a range of options will be created for staff affected.
-This includes moving to a new multiskilled role with comprehensive re-training and re-skilling, and train companies will continue to engage constructively with unions at a local level to manage the transition in a way that works best for staff.
+Alongside the public consultation on ticket offices, a range of options were created for staff affected.
+This included moving to a new multiskilled role with comprehensive re-training and re-skilling, and train companies will continue to engage constructively with unions at a local level to manage the transition in a way that works best for staff.

 See all the latest news and commentary pieces from Rail Delivery Group on Customer Focused Reform.